kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 We'll perform manual testing of the upgrade -> downgrade -> upgrade path using the following sequence:

-1. Start a local Kubernetes v1.36 cluster with `TopologyAwareWorkloadScheduling` feature gate disabled and `GenericWorkload` feature gate enabled.
+1. Start a local Kubernetes v1.37 cluster with `TopologyAwareWorkloadScheduling` feature gate disabled and `GenericWorkload` feature gate enabled.
 2. Attempt to create a PodGroup object with `spec.schedulingConstraints.topologyConstraints[0].level` set to `kubernetes.io/hostname`.
 3. The `spec.schedulingConstraints` field is dropped by the API server.
 The PodGroup is created successfully but without the `spec.schedulingConstraints` reference.
-4. Restart/Upgrade API Server and Scheduler to v1.37 with feature gates enabled.
+4. Restart API Server and Scheduler with `TopologyAwareWorkloadScheduling` feature gate enabled.
 5. Create five PodGroup objects: `tas-test-A` to `tas-test-E` all with `minCount` set to 2 and `spec.schedulingConstraints.topologyConstraints[0].level` set to `kubernetes.io/hostname`.
 6. Create `test-pod-1` and `test-pod-2` Pods with `spec.schedulingGroup` pointing to `tas-test-A`